amyquinton/amyquinton.github.io/_posts/2020-04-12-global-esg-all-weather-via-asx.md

 |PMGOLD |7.0%|Gold|Universal|
 |QCB |6.2%|Commodities|Universal|

 The portfolio’s equities and bonds exposure are 20 percent Australian and 80 percent international.
 The 100 percent equities benchmark in Figure 1. below is also 20 percent Australian and 80 percent international (20% [VAS][4]; 80% [VGS][5]).

 Figure 1. below shows how this portfolio has performed compared to a 100 percent equities benchmark.
 It shows that our global ESG filtered all-weather portfolio has had superior returns and smaller drawdowns compared to 100 percent equities since we started investing in and publishing our thoughts on the all-weather strategy in August 2019.

 ![]({{"/images/plot-global-ESG-allweather-for-Amys-blog.png"|absolute_url}})
 **Figure 1**. *Our global ESG all-weather portfolio has had superior returns and smaller drawdowns than the global equities benchmark since we started investing in and publishing our thoughts on the all-weather strategy in August 2019.
 The relevant ASX securities and weights the portfolio tickers are shown in [Table 1](#table-1-link).
-The global equities benchmark is also constructed from ASX securities (20% VAS; 80% VGS).*
+The global equities benchmark is also constructed from ASX securities (20% VAS; 80% VGS).
+Longer-term historical performance data is not available for VESG and FAIR because they are relatively new ETFs.
+[See here for up-to-date plots showing historic performance][3] based on the strategy outlined in our [August 2019 blog][2].*

+<sub> Note these simulated results do not include brokerage fees and assume the desired portfolio balance is maintained throughout.
+In practice, the portfolio would be rebalanced periodically (e.g. annually).
+Simulated historical performance results have inherent limitations since unlike an actual performance record, simulations do not reflect the cost of trading or the impact of actual trades on market factors such as volume and liquidity. <sub>

 It is important to be clear that we are in no way able to provide financial advice and are not trying to convince anyone this is the right strategy for them.
 We simply share our research and results in case it is interesting to others.

 #### ESG / responsible investment considerations
-We have chosen (developed market) equity funds (VESG and FAIR - see [Table 1](#table-1-link)) which exclude companies with significant business activities involving fossil fuels, alcohol, tobacco, gambling, military weapons and civilian firearms, nuclear power and adult entertainment.
+We have chosen (developed market) equity funds ([Vanguard Ethically Conscious International Shares Index ETF 'VESG'][7] and [BetaShares Australian Sustainability Leaders ETF'FAIR'][8] - see [Table 1](#table-1-link)) which exclude companies with significant business activities involving fossil fuels, alcohol, tobacco, gambling, military weapons and civilian firearms, nuclear power and adult entertainment.

+FAIR's methodology also preferences companies classified as “Sustainability Leaders” based on their involvement in sustainable business activities.

 #### Note on fees